 Concrete (Substrates)

-Visible concrete-related conditions, when present, are evaluated only for their potential influence on flooring performance rather than as independent concrete defects.
-When conditions cannot be adequately assessed without destructive testing, findings are typically documented and referral to qualified concrete or structural professionals may be recommended.
+Concrete-related conditions are generally evaluated only for their potential influence on flooring performance rather than as independent structural concrete defects.
+When conditions cannot be adequately assessed without destructive testing, referral to qualified concrete or structural professionals may be appropriate.